mariuslbraun/climate-trade-distribution-sensitivity/README.md

 - ``CON``: Construction
 - ``SER``: Services

-## 3. Loading data on welfare effects
+## 3. Processing data on welfare effects

 The CGE model is programmed as a mixed complementarity problem (MCP) in general algebraic modeling system (GAMS; Bussieck and Meeraus 2004).
 For each set of parameter values, we recalibrate and solve the model and evaluate the welfare effects for our policy scenarios.